WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 3.1.5 =
+* Updating VPN Link field to a text field to support VPN paths rather than full URLs.

 = 3.1.4 =
 * Leaving `<script/>` tags in message returned by `get_online_contracting_message()` to allow for page redirects by GravityForms JS.